iotaledger/iota.rs/docs/libraries/python/examples.md

 ![utxo](utxo.svg)

 The key takeaway of the outlined process is the fact that each unique `output` can be spent **only once**.
-Once the given `output` is spent, can't be used any more and is irrelevant in regards to ledger state.
+Once the given `output` is spent, can't be used any more and is irrelevant in regards to the ledger state.

 So even if Alice still wants to keep remaining tokens at her fingertips, those tokens have to be moved to completely new `output` that can be for instance still tight to the same Alice's iota address as before.

 Every `output` stores also information about an IOTA address to which it is coupled with.
 So addresses and tokens are indirectly coupled via `outputs`.
-So basically sum of outputs and their amounts under the given address is a balance of the given address, ie. number of tokens the given address can spent.
+So basically sum of outputs and their amounts under the given address is a balance of the given address, ie. the number of tokens the given address can spend.
 And sum of all unspent outputs and theirs amounts is equal to the total supply.

 Before the chapter is wrapped up, one thing was left unexplained: _"how outputs are being sent and broadcasted to network?"_ `Outputs` are being sent encapsulated in a `message` as a part of `SignedTransaction` payload.